-The central focus for Y7s and Y8s in Inclusion is the work carried out through our nurture provision.
-It is our aim that through smaller, more personalised learning that all students will be equipped with the basic skills and understanding to successfully achieve their potential which is why the majority of lessons focus on the overlearning of the basic skills e.g. multiplication in maths or understanding what encompasses a PEE paragraph in English.
+The central focus for Y7s in Inclusion is the work carried out through our nurture provision.
+It is our aim that through smaller, more personalised learning that all students will be equipped with the basic skills and understanding to successfully achieve their potential which is why the majority of lessons focus on the over-learning of the basic skills e.g. multiplication and subtraction in maths or comprehension, sentence structures and language analysis in English.

 |Creation of small specific nurture groups in Y7 maths and English led by trained, specialised staff to develop competence and confidence in core skills.||£5,500|

 |Continued development of our Key Worker and Identified Adult initiative, meaning that all students on our Grids for Learning have an adult within school that they can speak to regarding issues around progress and well-being.||£1,500|

 |Renewed investment in the computer based dyslexia programme (IDL) which differentiates according to the student’s specific needs.
 It also tracks their progress and is accessible from any computer.||£130|

 |Appointment of Literacy coordinator to coordinate initiatives such as the Reading Partners Programme ( involving senior students) and Everyone can Read sessions.||£3,125|

 |Appointment of developing leader to develop strategies for engaging underachieving Y7||£1,250|